 Koi also have little beards known as barbels, two pairs on each side of the mouth, which normal goldfish do not. comet, shubunkin and common goldfish do look a bit similar to Koi, but will never grow as large as Koi.

-Another main difference between Koi and goldfish has to do with their coloration.
+Another main difference between Koi and goldfish has to do with their colors and patterns.
 Normal goldfish tend not to have very complex or diverse color schemes.

 Goldfish generally have black, red, and yellow pigments, with some gray, blue, and brown pigments making rare appearances.

-On the other hand, Koi have been bred to have far richer and more diverse color schemes.
+On the other hand, Koi have been bred to have far richer and more diverse colors and patterns.
 The main colors you will see Koi come in include various combinations of white, black, blue, red, yellow, and cream.

 4. Fin Shape & Type

 When it comes to Koi, they have very basic fins, just like a common carp.
 There is a variety of Koi known as the Butterfly Koi, which has longer flowing fins, but these are often not considered to be true Koi fish.

 There are a couple of long finned Koi varieties like this, but generally speaking, they usually all have very basic finds like common carp fish.

 Goldfish on the other hand feature several different fin and tail types.
 There are single tailed goldfish and fan tailed goldfish, which have a single caudal fin and anal fin.